Making Squirrel Girl in Sentinel Comics

 Now we get to fill in our first abilities!
 Two Yellows and a Green.

-For our first Yellow, Area Assault (“Attack multiple targets using [power], using your Min die against each.”) is a perfect thematic match for Squirrel Scouts.
+For our first Yellow, Area Assault (“Attack multiple targets using [power], using your Min die against each.”) is a perfect thematic match for Squirrel Army.
 Many targets, small damage.

 For the other Yellow ability, Danger Sense (“When damaged by an environmental target or a surprise Attack, Defend by rolling your single [power] die.”) on Agility is a pretty good fit.
 While she doesn’t quite have the Spidey Sense that this implies, using her agility to avoid the environmental damage of Tony Stark’s laser alarms is literally a full page panel in The Unbeatable Squirrel Girl (2015) #2.